israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         Returns the found value in the array, if an element in the array satisfies the provided testing function or undefined if not found.

     `Array.prototype.findIndex()`
+        Returns the found index in the array, if an element in the array satisfies the provided testing function or -1 if not found.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.